adamspierer/FreeClimber/README.md

 	pip install FreeClimber
     pip install ffmpeg-python

-NOTE: We also recommend downloading these modules separately.
+NOTE: We recommend downloading these two modules separately.

 **Using conda (still in beta testing)**: